LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaStream.md

 > **Note** that for text-based content it is not as simple as it looks, since the `Content-Length` header must be computed according the character encoding used to translate characters to bytes.

-Actually, we previously saw that the response body is specified using an `Enumerator`:
+Actually, we previously saw that the response body is specified using a `play.api.libs.iteratee.Enumerator`:

 ```scala
 def index = Action {